On-Prem Troubleshooting Guide

 # Check consumer lag

-$installation_path/services/kafka_*/bin/kafka-consumer-groups.sh \
+"$installation_path/services/kafka/bin/kafka-consumer-groups.sh" \

---bootstrap-server 127.0.0.1:9092 \
+--bootstrap-server "$kafka_bootstrap_host:9092" \

---command-config /tmp/ssl.properties \
+--command-config "$ssl_properties" \

 --describe --all-groups